Colchester Arts Centre: Siege of Colchester

 The Siege of Colchester began in June 1648 during the Second English Civil War when the town, which had largely supported parliament against the king, was seized by a Royalist force led by the Earl of Norwich and was besieged there by a Parliamentarian force led by Sir Thomas Fairfax, who surrounded the town with artillery batteries and entrenchments.

 The Royalist defenders established an artillery battery in St Mary's churchyard to fire over the town wall, directed by observers on top of the church bell tower.
 Under the command of a one-eyed master gunner called Thompson, they hoisted a brass saker (a small cannon firing a 5.25 lbs ball) into St Mary's tower, where it was mounted on a platform built over the bell-frames.
 From that position, the Royalist gunners could enfilade the besiegers trenches, and even reach Fairfax's headquarters at Lexden, more than 1 mile down the road to London.
 To counter this threat, the Parliamentarians established a battery of heavier cannons and began to fire on St Mary's on 24 July, with the result that the Royalists began to withdraw their guns from the churchyard.
 On the following day, the Parliamentarians succeeded in partially demolishing the church tower, dislodging the saker and killing Thompson in the process.
 There is no evidence to support the modern suggestion that this event is the origin of the nursery rhyme, Humpty Dumpty.

+The building's role in the siege has been commemorated in the play Bury Me In Colchester Mud, a contemporary piece written by local playwright Dr. Paul T. Davies, that follows a family hiding in church during the siege.